IOT-DSA/sdk-dslink-java/README.md

 Java binding for the DSA API.

+## Project Structure

+There are four categories that each Gradle subproject fall under.
+Those categories
+are:
+- sdk
+- examples
+- runtimes
+- internal

+Each categorized directory has its own README describing its category in more detail.

 ## Running the examples

 In order to run any examples a broker must be running.
 All the examples can